-When it comes down to it you've just got to remember stuff.
-But how do you actually get all that annoying information into your brain?
+When it all comes down to it, you've just got to remember stuff.
+But how?

-We asked the very top students in our Grow your Grades blogging competition to tell us how they do it.
+We asked the best students in our Grow your Grades blogging competition to share with us how they do it.

 1. Repeat, repeat, repeat